FabienneL/BioNet-Mining/README.md

 Furthermore, information about the distribution of patterns among the selected set of models can be retrieved.

 ## Exemplary Application
-We analyzed Release 29 of BioModels Database (in the following referred to as R29) containing 575 curated models and, in addition, compared the results to BioModels first release containing only 30 curated models (in the following referred to as R1).
+We detected patterns for Releases 1, 26, and 29 of BioModels Database.
+All visualisations of exemplary patterns can be found in https://github.com/FabienneL/BioNet-Mining/tree/master/exemplaryApplication).
+We further analysed Release 29 of BioModels Database (in the following referred to as R29) containing 575 curated models and, in addition, compared the results to BioModels first release containing only 30 curated models (in the following referred to as R1).
 Each reaction or species belongs to exactly one SBML-model.
 For R29 there exist 18852 reaction nodes and 16843 species nodes in total.
 Compared with the first release (R1), the rapid growth of models becomes obvious.
 Data set R1 contains only 30 curated models having 736 reactions and 425 species, respectively.